MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/three-node-switchless-two-switches-single-link.md

 The Storage intent-based traffic consists of three individual subnets supporting RDMA traffic.
 Each interface is dedicated to a separate node interconnect network.
 This traffic is only intended to travel between the three nodes.
 Storage traffic on these subnets is isolated without connectivity to other resources.

 Each pair of storage adapters between the nodes operate in different IP subnets.
 To enable a switchless configuration, each connected node supports the same matching subnet of its neighbor.

 When deploying a three-node switchless configuration, Network ATC has the following requirements:

 - Only supports a single VLAN for all the IP subnets used for storage connectivity.

-- StorageAutoIP parameter must be set to false, Switchless parameter must be set to true,  and the customer is responsible to specify the IPs on the ARM template used to deploy the Azure Stack HCI 23H2 cluster from Azure.
+- `StorageAutoIP` parameter must be set to false, `Switchless` parameter must be set to true,  and you are responsible to specify the IPs on the ARM template used to deploy the Azure Stack HCI 23H2 cluster from Azure.

-- In Azure Stack HCI 23H2 cloud deployments, scale out storage switchless clusters isn't supported.
+- In Azure Stack HCI 23H2 cloud deployments, scale out storage switchless clusters aren't supported.
 For more information, see [Deploy via Azure Resource Manager deployment template](../deploy/deployment-azure-resource-manager-template.md).

 - In Azure Stack HCI 23H2 cloud deployments, it's only possible to deploy this scenario using ARM templates.
-For more information, see [Deploy via Azure Resource Manager deployment template](/deploy/deployment-azure-resource-manager-template.md).
+For more information, see [Deploy via Azure Resource Manager deployment template](../deploy/deployment-azure-resource-manager-template.md).

 For more information, see [Network ATC overview](/concepts/network-atc-overview.md).